NCL-BU at SemEval-2026 Task 3: Fine-tuning XLM-RoBERTa for Multilingual Dimensional Sentiment Regression: Error Distribution

 \section{Error Distribution}

 Table~\ref{tab:error_dist} shows the distribution of per-instance RMSE$_{VA}$ errors on the test set, where each error is the Euclidean distance between predicted and gold VA points on the $[1, 9]$ scale.
-Over 94\% of Chinese Finance predictions fall below 1.0 (accurate), while English datasets have 16--17\% with error above 2.0 (large errors).
+Over 94\% of Chinese Finance predictions fall below 1.0 (accurate), while English datasets have 16--17\% with error above 2.0 (large errors); the median error remains below 1.0 across all three Chinese datasets.